Kate DiCamillo: Adaptations

 DiCamillo's books have been adapted into films and stage productions.
 Because of Winn-Dixie became a 2005 film of the same name.
 The Tale of Despereaux was developed into a 2008 animated film.
 In 2020, Netflix began production on an animated film based on The Magician's Elephant.
 In 2021, Walt Disney Pictures released the film Flora & Ulysses as a streaming film on Disney+.
 The film The Tiger Rising was released in 2022.

 DiCamillo co-wrote the Winn-Dixie screenplay and did some early consulting on The Tale of Despereaux, but was comparatively less involved.
 She has said that she enjoyed both adaptations.
 She has a cameo in Flora & Ulysses.

 In 2017, the Minnesota Opera announced that it was going to adapt The Miraculous Journey of Edward Tulane into an opera.
+The company postponed its scheduled opening due to the COVID-19 pandemic.
+The opera, Edward Tulane, received its world premiere on October 8, 2022, at the Ordway Center for the Performing Arts in Saint Paul.
+The music is by Paola Prestini, and the libretto by Mark Campbell.
+The production was conducted by Lidiya Yankovskaya and the title role sung by tenor Jack Swanson.
+A recording has been released.

 The Magician's Elephant was adapted into a musical that premiered in Stratford-upon-Avon by the Royal Shakespeare Company in 2021.
-The Minnesota Opera canceled its scheduled opening and had not rescheduled it as of September 2021 but the Royal Society Shakespeare Company scheduled a reopening for October 14.
+Although the opening was postponed due to COVID-19, the Royal Society Shakespeare Company scheduled a reopening for October 14.